-- At a minimum, a pair of cut resistant gloves must be worn at all times - Gloves must be properly matched to the potential hazards of a particular task to avoid an increased risk of injury. - When working with chemicals, consult the Material Safety Data Sheet (MSDS) to see what type of hand protection is required. - Jobsites will supply gloves to our employees.
+- Gloves shall have cut resistance level 4 protection in its entirety, meaning all parts of the glove must provide level 4 protection. - Gloves must be worn at all times, except when working with rotating equipment. - Gloves must be properly matched to the potential hazards of a particular task to avoid an increased risk of injury. - When working with chemicals, consult the Safety Data Sheet (SDS) to see what type of hand protection is required. - Jobsites will supply gloves to our employees.
 If a new pair of gloves is needed the employee must return their current worn out pair.
 If an employee habitually loses or misplaces their gloves, the employee must purchase a new pair from the jobsite or an external supplier.

-Listed above identifies the required use of hand protection, but is not meant to be all inclusive.
-Other situations not identified here should be discussed and reviewed during the pre-task planning phase.
+The list above identifies the required use of hand protection but is not meant to be all inclusive.
+Other situations not identified here shall be reviewed during the pre-task planning phase.